uf-hobi-informatics-lab/converter_cluster/README.md

 ## Introduction

-The `OneFlorida+ Cluster` is a virtualized cluster handler that uses custom software to dynamically instantiate clusters, submit jobs to the clusters, and clean up these clusters.
+The OneFlorida+ Cluster is a virtualized cluster handler that uses custom software to dynamically instantiate clusters, submit jobs to the clusters, and clean up these clusters.
 This software leverages a custom Docker image, Docker compose, and PySpark to create an ultra fast parallel processing system, that is fully customizable and easily automatable through a command-line interface.
-This system was developed by Jason Glover.
+This system was developed by Jason Glover. <br>

 ## Using the Cluster